-A visit to Washington, D.C., the capital of the United States, can be fun for the whole family, including your dog.
+A visit to Washington, D.C., the capital of the United States, can be fun for the whole family, including for dog owners.
 Naturally, the highlight for your dog is sure to be their extra long dog walk around the National Mall, taking in the many famous buildings and memorials.
 Here’s everything you need to know about a visit to dog-friendly DC.

 Dog-Friendly Sightseeing in D.C.

-While visiting Washington, D.C. with your dog, don’t miss exploring some of the capital’s famous sights together.
+While visiting the Washington DC area with your dog, don’t miss exploring some of the capital’s famous sights together.

 #1 Walk Along the National Mall